s-starostin/hashicorp-network-mirror/README.md

 You'll have to define routes to setup mapping according to your server catalog structure, checkout `config.yaml`.
 This proxy acts like an ordinary file server for given directory root, but if you declare `providers_subpath` and `routes` it'll act like terraform network mirror.

-The content according to the mirror specification must be served over HTTPS.
-So, you can create self-signed certificates using `setup-ssl-certificates.sh`, but this proxy can be run without HTTPS also.
-You can set up caching proxy like nginx in front of this server with [SSL termination](https://www.f5.com/services/resources/glossary/ssl-termination) and configure caching for generated JSON files.
-Notice that by default this proxy is running on either 80 or 443 port which are [priveleged ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).
+According to the mirror specification protocol the content must be served over HTTPS.
+To meet this requirement you can create self-signed certificates using `setup-ssl-certificates.sh`, but this proxy can also run as HTTP server.\
+To configure caching of generated JSON files to speed up performance, a caching proxy with [SSL termination](https://www.f5.com/services/resources/glossary/ssl-termination) (such as nginx) can be set up in front of this server.
+Note that by default this proxy runs on either 80 or 443 port which are [priveleged ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).

 This proxy calculates [hashes](https://www.terraform.io/internals/provider-network-mirror-protocol#hashes) for each zip archive on the fly using Terraform's provider package hashing algorithm, using [HashZip](https://pkg.go.dev/golang.org/x/mod/sumdb/dirhash#HashZip), the same way `terraform providers mirror` command does.